Frequently Asked Questions

 You should be able to know the results of your application a month after the recruitment period ends and a month before the start of the learning programme.
-For Learning Cycle 1, kindly expect for an announcement from the PROSPECT team in the month of April.

 How will I know if I get accepted for the PROSPECT learning programme?

 PROSPECT will inform you via email communication that you are selected for the learning programme.
-The learning facilitator assigned to you will inform you directly.

 If I do not get matched, can I apply again for the learning programme?

 In case there is no match, we can have you in our wait list until a match is found or apply again in the next round!

 Another representative from my organisation is interested to apply as a mentor.
 Can I still apply?

 Yes, many mentors from one city or region can apply as we will match accordingly.
 However, for one method – whether peer mentoring or study visit, there will only be one mentor.
 You can be a mentor on a different module and for a different method.As a mentor, for hosting the learning programme, you will receive a mentor fee as well as budget for materials and logistics e.g. food and refreshments and local transport for participants.

 Do I need approval for my city or municipality?

 Before you apply, we would advise you to ask for permission from your employer!